-Comparative law can help inform and educate all forms of legal fields.
 It can be used to help a country or organization like the UN decide on a treaty.
 It can used to decide whether a conflict would arise for international companies.
 It can show how different problems function in different areas and why.

 Sujit Choudhry has made comparative law his life’s work.
 He is an internationally recognized expert on comparative constitutional law.
 He has in-depth field experience by advising constitution building processes to places like Nepal, South Africa, Sri Lanka, Jordan, Egypt, Ukraine, and Tunisia.

 Choudhry’s particular research can report many different issues in this area which include constitutional design being used as an instrument to help transition a violent area to a peaceful one.
 His work can also help form constitutional design in very diverse societies, places who are experiencing secession, and can help policies regarding minority or groups’ rights.

 He has been published by the likes of Cambridge and Oxford.
 He is a member of the Committee of the International Society of Public Law, the Editorial Board of the Constitutional Court Review, the Board of Editors of the International Journal of Constitutional Law, and the Editorial Advisory Board for the Cambridge Studies in Constitutional Law.